Agamidae: Evolutionary history

 The oldest known unambiguous agamid is Protodraco from the mid-Cretaceous (early Cenomanian) aged Burmese amber of Myanmar, dating to around 99 million years ago.
-It is similar to primitive living Southeast-Asian agamids.
+It is similar to primitive, extant Southeast Asian agamids.
 Gueragama from the Late Cretaceous of Brazil may also be an agamid.
 Jeddaherdan, a supposed agamid from the Late Cretaceous of Morocco, was later shown to be actually a young subfossil of the living genus Uromastyx.

 Predator responses

-Body temperature helps determine the physiological state of these lizards and affects their predator responses.
-There is a positive correlation between a flight response (running speed) and body temperature of various agamid species.
-At higher body temperatures, these lizards tend to flee quickly from predators, whereas at lower temperatures where they tend to have a reduced running speed and show an increased fight response, where they are more likely to be aggressive and attack predators.
+Body temperature helps determine the physiological state of agamids and affects their predator responses.
+A positive correlation is seen between a flight response (running speed) and body temperature of various agamid species.
+At higher body temperatures, these lizards tend to flee quickly from predators, whereas at lower temperatures, they tend to have a reduced running speed and show an increased fight response, where they are more likely to be aggressive and attack predators.

-Certain physical features of some lizards of these species, such as frilled-neck lizards, play a role in their defensive responses as well.
+Certain physical features of some lizards of these species, such as frilled-neck lizards, play a role in their defensive responses, as well.
 During the mating season, males tend to display more of their frill, and give fight responses more often.
-Both males and females display their frill when they are threatened by predators, as well as during social interactions.
+Both males and females display their frills when they are threatened by predators and during social interactions.